brunombatinica/VAREANZ/README.md

 # VAREANZ
-Code repository created by Bruno Batinica for the Vascular Risk Equity in Aotearoa New Zealand programme
+Code repository for the Vascular Risk Equity in Aotearoa New Zealand program

-Full methodology is currently uploaded

-Finalised models will soon be released
+Finalized models will soon be released as a stand-alone web application